TORO SEMLIKI WILDLIFE RESERVE

 This community is situated at the south-eastern tip of Lake Albert between the estuaries of Wasa and Muzizi rivers.
 The area, covering approximately 4km2 has now been excised from the reserve and gazetted as a Wildlife Sanctuary to offer protection of any wildlife that interface in this area.
 The Ntoroko community depends mainly on fishing.

 Kampala Fort Portal via Mubende is 290km and Kampala –Fort Portal via Masaka-Mbarara-Kasese is about 465 km.
-Follow the route to Semuliki National Park from Fort Portal for the first 28 km before turning right at Karugutu trading centre.
-The reserve boundary is 3km further on and the turn off to Semliki Safari Lodge is 26km further on just beyond the bridge over the river wasa.
+Follow the route to Semuliki National Park from Fort Portal for the first 28 km before turning right at Karugutu trading center.
+The reserve boundary is 3km further on and the turn off to Semliki Safari Lodge is 26km further on just beyond the bridge over the river was.
 Branch to the right 3km to the Lodge.
-Lake Albert is further on 25km ahead at Ntoroko fishing village where UWA manages bandas, a campsite and a canteen.
+Lake Albert is further on 25km ahead at Ntoroko fishing village where UWA manages bandas, a campsite, and a canteen.